ttlion/sdtDBN/README.md

 - There must be at least three values per line, separated by ",":
   - The first value should be the timestep of the child node being considered;
   - The second value should be the name of the attribute of the child node being considered;
-  - Each remaining value (at least one) should be the name of an attribute that either must be or cannot be parent of the node specified by the first two values of the respective line.
+  - Each remaining value (at least one) should be the name of an attribute that either must be or cannot be parent of the node specified by the first two values of the line.

 - All nodes specified in this file should be valid (the names of the attributes must have been specified in the dynamic or static attributes files and the timesteps must be valid timesteps of the sdtDBN to be learned).

 The same file can specify either forbidden or mandatory relations, according to the argument of the program in which the file is introduced.

-Assuming attX and attY as dynamic attributes and attA and attB as static attributes, some examples are given next.
+Assuming **attX** and **attY** as dynamic attributes and **attA** and **attB** as static attributes, some examples are given next.

 Regarding restrictions on parents from the same timestep, a file having the lines